No Code Flows Overview

 Business Requests

 When an event triggers a Flow Definition, the system generates a Business Request.
-This represents a formal request to execute the actions defined in the Flow Definition.
+This represents a formal request to execute the actions defined in the Flow Definition and serves as the trackable execution record.

 Business Request Items